-When Setup is complete, LinSig can be started by choosing "LinSig 3" from the Programs section of the Start Menu.
+When Setup is complete, LinSig can be started by choosing "LinSig 3" from the Windows Start Menu.

 If LinSig Version 2 is installed on the same PC LinSig Version 3 does NOT affect the Version 2 install and installs a new copy of Version 3.